Vincit/objection.js/doc/includes/API.md

 Property|Type|Description
 --------|----|-----------
-from|string|The relation column in the owner table.
+from|string&#124;Array.&lt;string&gt;|The relation column in the owner table.
 Must be given with the table name.
 For example `Person.id`.
+Composite key can be specified using an array of columns e.g. `['Person.a', 'Person.b']`.
 Note that neither this nor `to` need to be foreign keys or primary keys.
-You can join any column to any column. to|string|The relation column in the related table.
+You can join any column to any column. to|string&#124;Array.&lt;string&gt;|The relation column in the related table.
 Must be given with the table name.
 For example `Movie.id`.
+Composite key can be specified using an array of columns e.g. `['Movie.a', 'Movie.b']`.
 Note that neither this nor `from` need to be foreign keys or primary keys.
 You can join any column to any column. through|[`RelationThrough`](#relationthrough)|Describes the join table if the models are related through one.

 ##### RelationThrough

 Property|Type|Description
 --------|----|-----------
-from|string|The column that is joined to `from` property of the `RelationJoin`.
-For example `Person_Movie.actorId` where `Person_Movie` is the join table. to|string|The column that is joined to `to` property of the `RelationJoin`.
+from|string&#124;Array.&lt;string&gt;|The column that is joined to `from` property of the `RelationJoin`.
+For example `Person_Movie.actorId` where `Person_Movie` is the join table.
+Composite key can be specified using an array of columns e.g. `['Person_Movie.a', 'Person_Movie.b']`. to|string&#124;Array.&lt;string&gt;|The column that is joined to `to` property of the `RelationJoin`.
 For example `Person_Movie.movieId` where `Person_Movie` is the join table.
+Composite key can be specified using an array of columns e.g. `['Person_Movie.a', 'Person_Movie.b']`.